rsnemmen/Fermi-LAT-tutorial/README.md

 ![](./figures/virtualbox.png "VirtualBox window listing the VM after successfull import")

-6. In the end, you should have a window that looks like this.
-Contact the organizers for the password.
+6. In the end, you should have a window that looks like this. ~~Contact the organizers for the password~~ The password is `saopaulo`.
 You are good to go!

 ![](./figures/welcome_screen.png "VM after booting")